When will students have to start repaying their loan?

 How will students make the repayments?

 This will depend on whether you are employed, self-employed or working abroad.
-Please see GOV.UK website for more information.
+Please see Student Finance website for more information.